 Action 2025-MontagueTwp-01.
-Jpgrades to Culvert Lead Agency: Engineering Supporting Agencies: Public Works, Highpoint Count ry Club Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☑ Hurricane □ Infestation ☑ Nor'easter ☑ Severe Weather □ Severe Winter Weather □ Wildfire Description of the Problem: caused flooding.
-It is assumed that some culve ghpoint Country ainfall which have overwhelmed culverts and erts may be undersized and contribute to Club (private community) are undersized and Description of the Solution: The Township Engineer will complete an engineering survey of culverts at Highpoint Country Club that are undersized and contribute to flooding to determine the proper size necessary to provide stormwater capacity.
+Upgrades to Culvert Lead Agency: Engineering Supporting Agencies: Public Works, Highpoint Count ry Club Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☑ Hurricane ☐ Infestation ☑ Nor'easter ☑ Severe Weather □ Severe Winter Weather □ Wildfire Description of the Problem: Recent storm events have resulted in severe rainfall which have overwhelmed culverts ar caused flooding.
+It is assumed that some culverts may be undersized and contribute to flooding.
+Culverts located at Highpoint Country Club (private community) are undersized a compromised during storm and flood events.
+Description of the Solution: The Township Engineer will complete an engineering survey of culverts at Highpoint Country Club that are undersized and contribute to flooding to determine the proper size necessary to provide stormwater capacity.
 The Township Public Works will complete the necessary upsizing for those culverts noted to be undersized.
 Estimated Cost: Medium Potential Funding Sources: BRIC, HMGP, Township Budge et Implementation Timeline: 3 years Goals Met: 1, 2 Benefits: Overall flooding will be reduced, which will result in less frequency of road closures and reduced damage occurring to culverts and roadways during severe events.
 Businesses are likely to remain in place if they are able to remain open, or re-open sooner following a flood.
 Impact on Socially Vulnerable Populations: Areas that were previously vul likely to be impacted by floodin ency or severe flooding events will be less Impact on Future Development: Future development in the imp acted area will b e less likely to be flooded.
-Impact on Critical Facilities/Lifelines: h and medical f ain open, which enables evacuation routes to acilities will be maintained, both for healthcare nent for injuries and illness.
+Impact on Critical Facilities/Lifelines: n and medical f ain open, which enables evacuation routes to acilities will be maintained, both for healthcare nent for injuries and illness.
 Impact on Capabilities: Identifying the culverts that are staging to take place where the of damage or failure can allow for resource st ahead of a flood event.
 Climate Change Considerations: ent and severe rainfall events.
 This action ater needs as the result of climate change.
 Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure · · · □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) ☑ Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Current problem remains Remove roadwa у Roadway cannot be removed Raingardens Raingardens are unlikely to be able to absorb enough stormwater to prevent flooding during severe rainfall events.